Back

 Step 2: Determine what you want to get in the end (figure out what the end units should be):

-We need to find out how much the trip will cost so the units we are looking for are US Dollars.
+You need to find out how much the trip will cost so the units you are looking for are US Dollars.

 Step 3: Determine what conversion factor(s) to use: